-8.12 Nutrition & Food Science (NFS) (Normal Academic only)
+8.12 Nutrition & Food Science (NFS)

 Nutrition & Food Science (NFS) is offered at the upper secondary level as an option for students who have an interest for the subject.
 The syllabus aims to provide students with a broad understanding of concepts in nutrition and health, food literacy and principles of food science.